tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Epicenter of brain's predictive ability pinpointed by scientists

-- "The unique contribution of our paper is to show that limbic tissue, because of its structure and the way the neurons are organized, is predicting," Barrett said.
-"It is directing the predictions to everywhere else in the cortex, and that makes it very powerful."
+- "The unique con­tri­bu­tion of our paper is to show that limbic tissue, because of its struc­ture and the way the neu­rons are orga­nized, is pre­dicting," Bar­rett said.
+"It is directing the pre­dic­tions to every­where else in the cortex, and that makes it very powerful."

 ___